Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship Program

 All Fellows are required to actively participate in the collaborative learning activities (see the “Program Structure” section).

 All Fellows are also expected to participate in programmatic activities that can help build their professional service experience.
 They may choose to participate in training activities as instructors, or organize research connection events, or develop algorithms, tools, research protocols that can be shared with the campus research community.
-These activities should account for, on average, 5% of the Fellows’ effort.
+These activities should account for ~ 10% of the Fellows’ effort.

 The Schmidt AI in Science program will organize events across the postdoc programs that it funds at multiple universities.
 Fellows should abide by their attendance requirements.